 This banana avo bread is a beautiful way to combine two everyday superstar ingredients straight from the fruit bowl.
 Simple supermarket items that are loaded with nutrition can be enjoyed in this loaf of pure delectability.
 Skip the café variety that’s crammed with wheat and sugar, and share a few slices of this around with your friends on a morning coffee break to score instant workplace credibility.

-Heal Your Gut powder is an optional addition, but a worthwhile way to add in some sneaky gut healing, detoxification and extra minerals that will add a lustre to your skin hair and nails!
-You can purchase or read more about the HYG powder here.
+Love Your Gut powder is an optional addition, but a worthwhile way to add in some sneaky gut healing, detoxification and extra minerals that will add a lustre to your skin hair and nails!
+You can purchase or read more about the LYG powder here.

 Bonkers Banana-cado Bread